Allisonwonderlax13/https-github.com-obsproject-obs-studio./How-To-Disable-Windows-10-Game-Mode.md

 The Windows 10 Creators Update (version 1703) added a new Game Mode which tries to allocate more resources to the current game in focus.
 This features can cause performance issues with OBS and it is recommended to disable it.

 Disabling Game Mode is done differently, depending on your Windows 10 version.
+Not sure which you have?
+Press Windows+R and type in "winver" to show the Windows version.

 ### Windows 10 "Redstone 5" 1809 (October 2018)
 Settings App > Gaming > Game Mode > set Game Mode to "Off"